New Coronavirus 'Won't Be The Last' Outbreak To Move From Animal To Human

 On wild animal "wet" markets where viruses can mix

 When I was in southern China researching [Spillover], only briefly, I got to see some of these markets where all forms of wild animals were on sale. ...
-By the time I got there, [these sorts of markets] had gone underground .... suppressed after the SARS outbreak.
-But then [the markets] gradually came back ... allowed to continue again and proliferate when this new virus began
+By the time I got there, [these sorts of markets] had gone underground ... suppressed after the SARS outbreak.
+But then [the markets] gradually came back ... allowed to continue again and proliferate when this new virus began.

 If you go into a live market, you see cages containing bats stacked upon cages containing porcupines, stacked upon cages containing palm civets, stacked upon cages containing chickens.
-And hygiene is not great and the animals are defecating on one another.
-It's just a natural mixing bowl situation for viruses.
+And hygiene is not great, and the animals are defecating on one another.
+It's just a natural mixing-bowl situation for viruses.
 It's a very, very dangerous situation.
 And one of the things that it allows is ... the occurrence of "amplifying hosts" [a species that rapidly replicates copies of the virus and spreads them].

 On the theory that palm civets were "amplifier hosts" for the 2003 SARS outbreak

 The civet is a type of mammal that belongs to the family of mongooses.
 But it's a medium-sized animal, and it is both captured from the wild for food and captive-bred and raised for food, and it was the first big suspect in the SARS outbreak.
 It was found that some of the people who got sick very early on had eaten butchered civet.
-And they tested some civets and they found evidence of the virus.
+And they tested some civets, and they found evidence of the virus.
 They found antibodies or fragments of DNA or RNA in these civets, suggesting that they had been infected with the virus.
 And that didn't prove they were the reservoir host, but it made them the No. 1 suspect, until a couple of Chinese scientists did further work and they established that, in fact, the virus was not living permanently in the civet population in the wild or in captivity.
 It [had] a different reservoir host.
 It was living in bats and had passed, presumably, at a market somewhere.
-It had passed from a bat into one or more civets and they became the amplifier host. ...
+It had passed from a bat into one or more civets, and they became the amplifier host. ...

 Thousands of civets in captivity were butchered and electrocuted and smothered and drowned in this first, panicked blind reaction in China to the SARS outbreak.